Discovering overlapping communities in multi-layer directed networks: Related work

+Recall that Table \ref{LiteratureReview} summarizes substantial existing works, including spectral-based, NMF-based, and modularity-based methods, for community detection in multi-layer networks.
+However, only a few works listed in this table are closely related to this study because this article focuses specifically on spectral-based methods due to their well-known efficiency, ease of implementation, and feasibility for theoretical analysis \citep{ng2001spectral, von2007tutorial,lei2015consistency}.

-Our proposed method has a close relationship with the debiased spectral clustering methodologies presented in \citep{lei2023bias,su2024spectral}.
-For non-overlapping community detection in multi-layer undirected networks, \citep{lei2023bias} proposes a debiased spectral clustering algorithm by applying the K-means algorithm to several leading eigenvectors of an aggregation matrix under the multi-layer SBM model. \citep{su2024spectral} extends the idea in \citep{lei2023bias} from multi-layer undirected networks modeled by multi-layer SBM to multi-layer directed networks modeled by multi-layer ScBM.
-The numerical findings in \citep{lei2023bias} and \citep{su2024spectral} indicate that debiased spectral clustering achieves superior performance compared to traditional spectral clustering methods that rely on the summation of adjacency matrices or the squared summation of adjacency matrices.
+Within the spectral-based methods for multi-layer networks, our proposed method has a close relationship with the debiased spectral clustering methodologies presented in \citep{lei2023bias,su2024spectral,qingMLDCSBM}.
+For non-overlapping community detection in multi-layer undirected networks, \citep{lei2023bias} initially proposes a debiased spectral clustering algorithm by applying the K-means algorithm to several leading eigenvectors of an aggregation matrix under the multi-layer SBM model. \citep{su2024spectral} extends the idea in \citep{lei2023bias} from multi-layer undirected networks modeled by multi-layer SBM to multi-layer directed networks modeled by multi-layer ScBM. \citep{qingMLDCSBM} extends works in \citep{lei2023bias} by considering nodes' degree variations in the real world, enhancing the debiased spectral clustering framework.
+The numerical findings in \citep{lei2023bias, su2024spectral,qingMLDCSBM} indicate that debiased spectral clustering achieves superior performance compared to traditional spectral clustering methods that rely on the summation of adjacency matrices or the squared summation of adjacency matrices.
+In particular, \cite{qingMLDCSBM} theoretically proved the superiority of the debiased spectral method over the spectral mean method \citep{han2015consistent}.
+However, works in \citep{lei2023bias, su2024spectral,qingMLDCSBM} are limited to non-overlapping communities, failing to capture the overlapping community structure prevalent in real-world networks.